wperng/william-note/react/readme.md

 5. npx create-react-app myfirstreact (this step will create a myfirstreact folder)
    ---  If there is no public folder get generated, please run "npm rm -g create-react-app"
 6. cd myfirstreact
+7. (optional for just download from git) npm install
-7. npm start
+8. npm start
-8. home page shows up at http://localhost:3000/
+9. home page shows up at http://localhost:3000/

 ### Deploy to Apache
 1. Add context (ex: /xxx) path to "package.json" (add "homepage":"/xxx/" to package.json OR add "homepage":"." to package.json for any folder)